Salahdinh/sql_project_data_analyst_jobs/README.md

 ## Project Overview

-This project explores the data analyst job market, focusing on:
+In this project, I explore the data analyst job market, focusing on:

 - Setting up a database to store and query job postings
 - Analyzing top-paying data analyst positions